LIUYANROO/liuyanroo.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /en/
 title: ""
 excerpt: ""
 author_profile: true
 redirect_from:
-  - /about/
+  - /en/about/
-  - /about.html
+  - /en/about.html
+lang: en
 ---

 {% if site.google_scholar_stats_use_cdn %}